 (318)257-4693 - Dormaier@latech.edu

-Michele L. Dormaier is the resident Costume Designer for the Department of Theatre.
+Michele L. Dormaier is the resident Costume Designer for the School of Theatre.
 Michele was awarded a Masters of Arts in Theatre from Louisiana Tech University, and a Bachelor of General Studies from the University of South Dakota with emphasis in Fine Arts, Humanities, and Social Sciences, concentrating on Theatre and Dance.
 The essence of her studies was costume design and history, dance performance and teaching, as well as acting; culminating in her thesis: “The Evolution of Costume in Ballet.”
 She has trained as a dancer at American Ballet Theatre in New York, and was in the Professional Programme of The Royal Winnipeg Ballet.
 Additionally, she has taught dance and choreographed, and is an avid ballroom and swing dancer.
 She presented her research “The Influence of the East on Western Ballet Costume in the Early Twentieth Century” at the Southeastern Theatre Conference's Research Symposium in Atlanta in April of 2016.
 She has formerly served as the Company Manager for The Huron Playhouse in Huron, Ohio, the Assistant Costume Shop Manager for the Des Moines Metropolitan Opera, and has designed and built costumes for theatres around the country.

 Dianne Maroney-Grigsby, LADA Choreographer, Artisti-in-Residence.
 A native of Norfolk, Virginia, Dianne left for New York in 1973.
 After joining the Alvin Ailey Repertory Ensemble, she toured extensively with that company.
 Dianne also performed with the Alvin Ailey American Dance Theatre in Europe, Asia, and Africa.

 In 1983, Dianne left her positions with Ailey as soloist, assistant artistic director of the Ailey Repertory Ensemble, and full-time faculty member at the Alvin Ailey American Dance Center to become artistic director of Orchesis Dance Company at Grambling State University (GSU).
 Since moving to Louisiana, Dianne received her BA degree from GSU and her MA degree in theatre from Louisiana Tech University (LTU).
-She is currently on faculty as dance instructor for both GSU and LTU’S School of Performing Arts.
+She is currently on faculty as dance instructor for both GSU and LTU’S School of Theatre.

 Dianne taught at Louisiana Dance Foundation’s Summer Dance Festivals from 1983-2007 and has set numerous award winning ballets on LDF’S resident dance company, Louisiana Dance Theatre (LDT) including I Won’t Let Go of My Faith, World Hunger, Red, Red II, Obsessions, Lacrimosus, Immortalis, Apotheosis, Many Different Roads, Long As I Got King Jesus, and I Believe I Can Fly.